apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 #### ASYNC Index threshold

-As of 4.16, setting the phoenix.index.async.threshold property to a positive number will disallow synchronous index creation if the estimated indexed data size exceeds phoenix.index.async.threshold (in bytes).
+As of 4.16 (and 5.1), setting the phoenix.index.async.threshold property to a positive number will disallow synchronous index creation if the estimated indexed data size exceeds phoenix.index.async.threshold (in bytes).

 ## Index Usage
 Indexes are automatically used by Phoenix to service a query when it's determined more efficient to do so.
 However, a global index will not be used unless all of the columns referenced in the query are contained in the index.
 For example, the following query would not use the index, because v2 is referenced in the query but not included in the index:

     SELECT v2 FROM my_table WHERE v1 = 'foo'

-There are three means of getting an index to be used in this case:
+There are two means of getting an index to be used in this case:

 1. Create a _covered_ index by including v2 in the index: